Gender is an embodied social program, an ideological construction of the body that we do not simply perform in language and gesture,

 Gender works through a series of oppositions.
 Men know themselves as “men” only insofar as they can declare or prove that they are not “unmen” or women.
 Over against a denigrated Other, men set themselves up as men, as subject, as powerful, right.
 Just as light knows itself to be light only in contrast to darkness, so masculinity is defined over against femininity.
 There is no such thing as absolute masculinity or essential masculinity, just as there is no such thing as absolute or essential darkness, or absolute “down” that exists in and of itself without the concept of “up.”
 Similarly, men habitually define themselves as men only in opposition to women.

 But instead of understanding a reciprocal or equal relationship between men and women, we tend to set ourselves into hierarchical relationships.
 That is, we understand gender as an order in which masculine always takes precedence over feminine.
 But this doesn’t make any sense.
-Just as there is a reciprocal relationship between up and down, or hot and cold, or dry and wet–just as you cannot think one term without the other and that understanding makes it possible for you to see both ideas as concepts, mutually determining ideas, so is masculinity and femininity.
+There is a reciprocal relationship between up and down, or hot and cold, or dry and wet.
+You cannot think one term without the other.
+That understanding makes it possible for you to see both ideas as concepts, mutually determining ideas, but not as a hierarchy.

 Yet we generally do not understand these sexual oppositions as mutually dependent and equivalent, but rather as a superior-inferior relationship, in which masculinity is always superior to femininity, always “above” that which is “below” it.
 This is false thinking, an illusion of reality that has been enforced by symbolic and real violence.
 Women who have defied it have been punished, branded as whores or sluts or witches or monsters or hags.
 They have also been subjected to physical punishment, to beatings and rapes and mutilations and murders.
 Think of Anne Hutchinson,